nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ##### Exposing Permissions Descriptor

-In order to advertise its permissions, an FA2 SHOULD fill the `"permissions"` field in its contract metadata.
+In order to advertise its permissions, an FA2 should fill the `"permissions"` field in its contract metadata.

 The field is an object with 4 fields corresponding to the Ligo types defined in